Grant Information

 - Support for the costs of undergraduate research projects in the UK.
 The maximum grant will be normally £200 per project, and students should demonstrate that their institution is also contributing to the costs.

 - Support for overseas natural history research by individuals.
 Support can be given for travel, accommodation and equipment.
-The maximum grant to any such project will be £600.
+The maximum grant to any such project will be normally £600.

 - Support for postgraduate students to allow them to report the results of their natural history research at international conferences.
 Such students must show that their institution is also supporting their attendance at the conference.
 The maximum sum granted by the Bequest Administrators for this purpose will be £300 to any one application.